craraulsalazar/frontend-nanodegree-arcade-game/README.md

 I added extra functionality so the player can run faster and avoid a collision by holding down the Shift Key + any arrow key.

-I replace the jerky tile-by-tile motion, I feel is more realistic having smooth motion.
+I replace the jerky tile-by-tile motion, I feel is more realistic having smooth motion and also enhances the gamer experience.

 -- How the application works ---